Marmitewarlock/suzal/index.md

 ---
 layout: default
-title: Hi, I'm Suzy
+title: suzy collects hobbies
-subtitle: I do not know how to code.
+subtitle: but she does not know how to code
 ---